MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 # Quickstart: Create your first Q# program

-In this quickstart, you learn how to create a Q# program that ...
+In this quickstart, you create a basic Q# program that demonstrates quantum entanglement.

+Entangles two qubits, also known as a Bell pair.

+Quantum entanglement occurs when two qubits are interconnected .
+In other words, if one qubit is in a certain state, the other will also be in that state.

+For more information about quantum entanglement, see [Tutorial: Explore quantum entanglement with Q#](xref:microsoft.quantum.tutorial-qdk.entanglement).

 ## Prerequisites